 San Giovanni in Oleo

 A little bit further down the Via Latina is a lovely chapel which is also administered by the Rosminians.
 They keep it closed, but do check it out and ignore the graffiti.
-The San Giovanni of the chapel is Saint John the Evangelist, and like the church of San Giovanni in Porta Latina, it is dedicated to him.
+The San Giovanni of the chapel is Saint John the Evangelist, and like the church of San Giovanni a Porta Latina, it is dedicated to him.
 The name – Saint John in the Oil – refers to the botched attempt by the Roman emperor Domitianus (81-96) to make a martyr of the evangelist.
 The sadistic emperor tried to boil John in a cauldron full of hot oil, but the oil did not even hurt him.
 Domitianus then banished the evangelist to Patmos, where he wrote the Book of Revelation.
 The failed execution is supposed to have taken place here, near the Latin gate.
 It is a good story, but unfortunately there is not a shred of evidence that John ever visited Rome.
 The story of the cauldron full of oil was famously frescoed by Filippino Lippi (1457-1504) in one of the chapels of the Santa Maria Novella in Florence.

 The San Giovanni in Oleo was built in the early sixteenth century.
 It is not entirely clear which architect was responsible for its construction.
-The website of the San Giovanni in Laterano still claims that it was built by Bramante (1444-1514).
+The website of the San Giovanni a Porta Latina still claims that it was built by Bramante (1444-1514).
 This assumption might be based on similarities between the chapel and the Bramante’s much more famous Tempietto elsewhere in Rome.
 However, modern travel guides usually attribute the San Giovanni in Oleo to either Baldassare Peruzzi (1481-1536) or Antonio da Sangallo the Younger (1484-1546).
 The chapel was built in 1509, which means Peruzzi would have been about 28 years old and Sangallo 25.
 A bit young perhaps, but not impossible.

 The chapel was commissioned by the French prelate Benoît Adam, who worked for Pope Julius II (1503-1513).
 Adam added the inscription “Au plaisir de Dieu” to the building, which can be seen above the entrance.
 The dome of the chapel was rebuilt by Francesco Borromini (1599-1667) in 1658.
 It is not impossible that the San Giovanni in Oleo replaced an earlier chapel at this site.
 If the church of San Giovanni a Porta Latina was indeed built ca. 500, there is a fair chance that this previous chapel was erected around the same time.